Hing Ka Achar (Mango Hing Pickle) – No Oil, Vegan

-Loaded with strong flavour of hing and made with no oil, this Hing ka Achar or Mango Hing Pickle is a treasured recipe of mine.
-Do try it this summers while raw mangoes are here.
+Loaded with the strong flavor of hing and made with no oil, this Hing ka Achar (Mango Hing Pickle) is a treasured recipe of mine.
+Do try it this summer while raw mangoes are here.
 Here is how to make it.

-While growing up, my mom’s pickles were much sought after and she made sure to make huge variety every year.
+My mom’s pickles are much sought after, and she makes sure to make a huge variety every year.

-With the onset of summers, when the tangy raw mangoes started to show up, she would buy a good amount and turned them into pickles, chutneys, murabbas and jams of all sorts.
+With the onset of summer, when the tangy raw mangoes start to show up, she buys a good amount and turns them into pickles, chutneys, murabbas, and jams of all sorts.

-This hing ka achar is one of her signature recipes which is still remembered by many of my childhood friends who came home to savour it with homemade mathri or namakpare.
+This hing ka achar is one of her signature recipes, and many of my childhood friends still remember it when they come home to savor it with homemade mathri or namakpare.

-The unique feature of this pickle is that it’s made with no oil and have a very strong flavour and aroma of hing or asafoetida.
+The unique feature of this pickle is that it’s made without oil and has a very strong hing (asafoetida) flavor and aroma.

-The mango slices are doused with lot’s of salt, chilli powder and hing and these ingredients preserves it from rotting.
+The mango slices are doused in lots of salt, chili powder, and hing, which help prevent them from rotting.

 Hing ka Achar Recipe